Discrete ABP Estimate and Convergence Rates for Linear Elliptic Equations in Non-divergence Form: Discrete Alexandroff-Bakelman-Pucci estimate

 \section{Discrete Alexandroff-Bakelman-Pucci estimate}

-The aim of this section is to establish Lemma \ref{discrete_ABP} (discrete ABP estimate).
+The aim of this section is to establish Theorem \ref{discrete_ABP} (discrete ABP estimate).
+This and related results are of intrinsic interest and do not require regularity of the domain $\dm$, which is just assumed to be bounded in this section.
 We recall that a discrete ABP estimate is also proved in \cite{KuoTrudinger00} for finite differences on general meshes within the abstract framework of \cite{KuoTrudinger92}.
 However, when applied to our finite element method, the estimate in \cite{KuoTrudinger00} yields sub-optimal results because it replaces the measure of star $\abs {\omega_i}$ in \eqref{intro:ABP} by the much larger quantity $\abs{B_{\epsilon}(x_i)}$, where $B_{\epsilon}(x_i)$ stand for the set of influence of $x_i$ which, according to \eqref{Ie}, is of size $\epsilon\gg h$.
 We present a novel proof which is more geometric and suitable for FEM.
-It is based on the geometric characterization of the sub-differential of piecewise linear functions and control of its measure by the jumps.
+It is based on the geometric characterization of the sub-differential of piecewise linear functions $v_h\in\Vh$ and control of its measure by the jumps of $\nabla v_h$.

 First, we need a definition.
 Given $v_h\in\Vh$ with $v_h\ge0$ on $\partial\Omega$, we observe that if $x$ belongs to the interior of some element $K\in\Th$ and to the contact set $\mathcal{C}^-(v_h)$, then the vertices of $K$ are also in the contact set.
 This motivates the following definition of {\it (lower) nodal contact set} -- the discrete counterpart of \eqref{contactset}: